"The lack of support was worse than the bullying."

 This is the central finding of the research.

-Smith and Freyd (2014), who developed the concept of Institutional Betrayal, describe it as harm caused when an institution fails to meet reasonable expectations of protection, or actively compounds existing harm through its own responses.
+- Harm caused when an institution fails to meet reasonable expectations of protection, or actively compounds existing harm through its own responses.

-Moral
+Moral Injury

-The concept of Moral Injury, developed by Litz et al. (2009) in military contexts and extended to healthcare by Greenberg (2021), describes the profound distress that results from violations of deeply held moral beliefs.
+The concept of Moral Injury, developed by Litz et al. (2009) in military contexts & extended to healthcare by Greenberg (2021), describes the profound distress that results from violations of deeply held moral beliefs.

-This research applies it to civilian managerial contexts for the first time and proposes a new concept: Betrayal for Virtue, in which the harm arises not from failing to uphold values but from being punished specifically because you did.
+- Betrayal for Virtue, in which the harm arises not from failing to uphold values but from being punished specifically because you did.

-Adaptive
+Adaptive Recovery

 Participants found ways through, but not without lasting consequences.